archit120/Monero-Pool/README.md

 ```javascript
 {"scheme":"tcp","host":"192.168.1.4","port":6379}
 ```
 Download and extract [Predis](https://github.com/nrk/predis) to the root directroy of front end.
-Host with a webserver capable of [PHP](http://www.php.net/).
+Host with a webserver capable of serving [PHP](http://www.php.net/) files.

 #### Upgrading
 When upgrading it is highly recommended to wait for an official release.
 Since the pool is still in extremely beta stage many big changes may be implemented so follow the step listed in release carefully while upgrading.